Set storage

 • If the storage encryption feature is enabled on CentOS 7.3 and CentOS 7.8 servers, you can add only the storage with encryption applied through Server > [Manage servers and change settings] > Create storage.

-To attach a storage that is not connected to a server:
+To connect a storage to the server:

-1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Compute > Server.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to Menu > Services > Compute > Server.

 2. Click the Storage menu.

-Detach from server
+Disconnect from server

 Note

-To detach a storage from the server:
+To disconnect a storage from the server:

 Note